-The use of AI across enterprises is ramping up quickly.
-In fact, through 2023, AI will be one of the top workloads that drive infrastructure decisions.
-Accelerating AI adoption requires specific infrastructure resources that can grow and evolve alongside technology.
+AI will remain one of the top workloads driving infrastructure decisions through 2023.
+Accelerating AI pilots into production requires specific infrastructure resources that can grow and evolve alongside technology.
 AI models will need to be periodically refined by the enterprise IT team to ensure high success rates.
 This might include standardizing data pipelines or integrating machine learning (ML) models with streaming data sources to deliver real-time predictions.

-One of the top technology challenges in leveraging AI techniques like machine learning (ML) or deep neural networks (DNN) in edge and IoT environments is the complexity of data and analytics.
-Traditional AI use cases that do not involve customer expectations are successful because of the tight collaboration between the business and IT.
+One of the top technology challenges in leveraging AI techniques like ML or deep neural networks (DNN) in edge and IoT (Internet of Things) environments is the complexity of data and analytics.
+Successfully deploying production AI in such environments will require close partnership between the business and IT.
 Proactively plan and provide ready solutions when new business needs emerge — a concept Gartner calls infrastructure-led disruption.

 The original article by Chirag Dekate, senior director analyst at Gartner, is here.
 It has been updated from the original, published on February 13, 2019, to reflect new events, conditions or research.
 The views and opinions expressed in this article are those of the author and do not necessarily reflect those of CDOTrends.
 Photo credit: iStockphoto/metamorworks